-During pre-matriculation and then annually, students must complete a computer-based learning module with information pertaining to campus security, emergency procedures, and expectations.
-More detailed building safety and security information is presented upon arrival to campus.
+During pre-matriculation and then annually, students complete a computer-based learning module with information pertaining to campus security, emergency procedures, and expectations.
+More detailed building safety and security information is presented upon arrival to campus and during National Safety Month.
 Campus information and building safety information is available on the student portal.
-WMed-employed faculty and staff are required to complete an orientation process and annual computerbased learning module related to security, emergency, and disaster preparedness policies.
+WMed-employed faculty and staff are required to complete an orientation process and annual computer-based learning module related to security, emergency, and disaster preparedness policies.